Interstate 4: Connection with Wekiva Parkway (SR 429)

+Moving Florida Forward Infrastructure Initiative

+As part of the $7 Billion dollar Moving Florida Forward Infrastructure initiative, the section of I-4 from U.S. 27 in Polk County to World Drive in Osceola County was identified as an area of critical need.
+The construction for 2 additional lanes, one in each direction between U.S. 27 and World Drive began in late 2024 and was completed by April 2025, 8 months ahead of schedule and opened for traffic the last week of April delivering congestion relief to one of state's most congested sections of roadway.

 Future

 I-4 Beyond the Ultimate

 I-4 Beyond the Ultimate, which includes proposed extensions of the I-4 Express toll lanes, both southwest and northeast of the I-4 Ultimate project, are being considered.
 In 2013, FDOT initiated a study to reevaluate previous feasibility studies, made between 1998 and 2005, in which the addition of HOV or express toll lanes were considered.
 The extensions cover approximately 40 mi of I-4 through Greater Orlando.
 Southwest of the I-4 Ultimate, the study is examining an extension through Osceola County to US 27 in Polk County.
 Northeast of the I-4 Ultimate, the study is examining an extension through Seminole County to SR 472 in Volusia County.

 In addition to these express lane extensions, many interchanges will be reconstructed as part of the project.
-Some of these reconstructed interchanges will be converted to diverging diamond interchanges, which are proposed at both CR 532 (exit 58; implemented on July 10, 2022) and SR 482 (exit 74A).
-A brand new interchange at Daryl Carter Parkway is also proposed to be a diverging diamond.
+Some of these reconstructed interchanges will be converted to diverging diamond interchanges, which are proposed at both CR 532 (exit 58; implemented on July 10, 2022) and SR 482 (exit 74A; implemented on March 9, 2024).
+A brand new interchange at Daryl Carter Parkway (exit 70), also a partial diverging diamond, was opened on July 19, 2025.

-Unlike I-4 Ultimate, where the 21 mi encompassed by that project were construed at once, the 40 mi encompassed by I-4 Beyond the Ultimate will be constructed in phases.
+Unlike I-4 Ultimate, where the 21 mi encompassed by that project were constructed at once, the 40 mi encompassed by I-4 Beyond the Ultimate will be constructed in phases.